EnginesOS/EnginesInstaller/README.md

 Once finished the installer will present a url to open to configure the installation.
 The user name and password combination for the initial login is admin:password<br>
-Please use chrome for the time being as there are problems with some java scripts in the Management Interface.

 <br>
 <strong>System Requirements</strong><br>